 While the pieces are cooling, warm the sauce ingredients over medium-low heat until it starts to bubble.
 Pour the sauce over the vegan chicken and stir the pieces around until they are all fully coated in the sauce.

-Enjoy the Korean fried chick’n with rice, cucumber salad, pickled veggies, and/or kimchi.
+Enjoy the vegan Korean fried chicken with rice, cucumber salad, pickled veggies, and/or kimchi.

-If you’d like to make a simple cucumber salad, combine 1 sliced cucumber with 1 tablespoon rice vinegar, 1 tablespoon soy sauce, 1 teaspoon sesame oil, ½ teaspoon salt, ¼ teaspoon pepper, and ½ tablespoon sesame seeds.
+If you’d like to make a simple cucumber salad, combine 1 sliced cucumber with 1 tbsp rice vinegar, 1 tbsp soy sauce, 1 tsp sesame oil, 1/2 tsp salt, 1/4 tsp pepper, and 1/2 tbsp sesame seeds.
 Easy & delish!

 Storage & Reheating